How The Twitter Ban Affected Nigerian Musicians

 Herbeembola, with the support of Alewa House, announces the release of their song: Keke

-by Alewa House, published 1 month, 3 weeks ago
+by Alewa House, published 1 year, 2 months ago

 As you may have already known, there are very few emerging female artists in the Nigerian music industry and Alewa House seeks to increase this demographic by increasing women participation.
 On this note, we present to you Herbeembola, the first Afrobeat Artist to ever enrol on the platform.